GRANTS

 WHO IS ELIGIBLE TO APPLY

 The Council prefers to make grants to tax exempt, nonprofit organizations.
-However, we recognize that some projects may not be associated with a formal nonprofit organization and thus will consider proposals from neighborhood groups that can show appropriate administration and public accountability for the grant, and those that otherwise meet the guidelines.
-Units of government may apply for funding for specific projects, but not for activities that are traditional responsibilities of the government.
+However, we recognize that some projects may not be associated with a formal nonprofit organization and will consider proposals from neighborhood groups that can meet the guidelines and show appropriate administration and public accountability for the grant.

 WHAT WE FUND

-Grants from the council under these guidelines will be for specific projects only.
-The council will not make grants for planning, operating, or capital expenses.
 Please also note that grants from the council cannot be used to promote religious or partisan political purposes.
 Grants are typically less than $1,000, but there are no firm rules about grant allocations.

 Linden Hills store fronts